Power Take Off: All You Need to Know

 Pilotless Over-the-Shaft PTO

-This PTO design eliminates the need for the pilot bearing while providing increased side loading or inline potential.
+This PTO design eliminates the need for the pilot bearing while providing increased side loading and hydraulic or pneumatic actuation in an inline application.
 Its engineering accommodates the most demanding requirements of high-loading diesel engines.
 Features include simple installation, reduced downtime, and improved engine service life.
-This style of PTO is used on inline applications with its hydraulic and air fittings.
-They are mounted near the bell housing instead of at the rear of the shaft like type 1 and type 2.
+This style of PTO has the hydraulic/pneumatic fittings mounted on the bell housing instead of at the rear of the shaft like the Type 1 and Type 2.

 GM Style PTO

-The GM Style PTO reduces maintenance time and cost by using sealed main bearings and eliminating the need for the pilot bearing.
+The GM Style PTO reduces maintenance time and cost by using sealed main bearings and eliminating the need for a pilot bearing or bushing.
 Designed to mount directly to GM® style engines, these operate without the need for any particular PTO or engine adaptations.
-Notable features include clutch adjustments using an external ball stud and jam nut adjustment points.
+Notable features include clutch adjustments using an external ball stud and a high-capacity version for belt-driven setups.

 Automotive Style PTO